ABUCKY0/website/src/pages/posts/content/analysis-of-a-discord-nitro-scam.md

 removed or patched.
 ```

 You need a bit of knowlege with powershell to notice anything weird about this.
 The first thing a seasoned programmer might notice is that in the if statement comparison, it uses only one equal sign. `if (($Mode = 'app')` isn't checking if `$Mode` is equal to `'app'`, it's setting $Mode to app.
 Powershell comparison operators are like `-eq` for equal, `-ne` for not equal, and similar.
-You can see all of them on [https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_operators?view=powershell-7.5#assignment-operators](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_operators?view=powershell-7.5#assignment-operators).
+You can see all of them on [the Microsoft powershell documentation](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_operators?view=powershell-7.5#assignment-operators).

 The second portion of that if statement is doing the same thing. `$ActivateNitro` is being set to `'nitro' + 'features.' + 'app' + '/dev'`.
 The `-and` in the middle is truthy, meaning it always evaluates to `true`.